abramhindle/ttwl-cli-saveedit/README.md

 - Might be fun to do a `--randomize-customizations` option, though I'd have to actually split them all out into proper categories, which doesn't sound like a good time.
 I suppose the sorting itself probably wouldn't be awful; they're already sorted pretty much like that...
+Also I suppose that's a savegame feature, but we'd also have to be told to load in a profile to get that to work, in order to know what customizations are even available.

 From BL3 still:
 - Would be nice to have some anointment-setting functions in here.